nimbly/ActiveResource/README.md

 `defaultUri` *string* The default URI to prepend to each request.
 For example: `http://some.api.com/v2/`

+`defaultHeaders` *array* Key => value pairs of headers to include with every request.

-`defaultQueryParms` *array* Key => value pairs to include in the query with every request.
+`defaultQueryParams` *array* Key => value pairs to include in the query with every request.

 `errorClass` *string* Class name of the Error class to use for interacting with error responses from the API.
+Default is ActiveResource's default Error class.
 See Error section for more info.

 `responseClass` *string* Class name of the Response class to use for parsing responses including headers and body.
-See Response section for more info.
+Default is ActiveResource's default Response class.
+SeeResponse section for more info.

-`updateMethod` *string* HTTP method to use for updates, defaults to `put`.
+`updateMethod` *string* HTTP method to use for updates.
+Defaults to `put`.

 `updateDiff` *boolean* Whether ActiveResource can send just the modified fields of the resource on an update.

 `middleware` *array* An array of middleware classes to run before sending each request.
 See Middleware section for more info.

+`log` *boolean* Tell ActiveResource to log all requests and responses.
+Defaults to `false`.
+Do not use this option in production environments.
+You can access the log via the Connection getLog() method via the ConnectionManager.

 ##### HttpClient
 An optional instance of `GuzzleHttp\Client`.
 If you do not provide an instance, one will be created automatically